shekhfarid1974/gym-management-system/README.md

 This is the list of all the endpoints in your API categorized by user role

 and this is not 3days project
+i can complete this project but i need more time